EOEPCA/deployment-guide/docs/prerequisites/ingress/apisix.md

 For full installation instructions for the APISIX Ingress Controller see the official [Installation Guide](https://apisix.apache.org/docs/apisix/installation-guide/).

-As a quick start, the steps included here can be followed to deploy the APISIX Ingress Controller via Helm chart.
+## Quickstart Installation

+> **Disclaimer:** We recommend following the official installation instructions for the APISIX Ingress Controller.
+However, this quick start guide should also work for most environments.

 ```bash
 helm repo add apisix https://charts.apiseven.com